 We actively seek to enhance the infrastructure characteristics of the businesses we acquire, ensuring that, where possible, we direct capex toward immediate contracted revenue-generating assets, improving the infrastructure characteristics of the business to attract competitive financing, adding elements of service that create customer stickiness, and often implementing operational efficiency programmes to optimise EBITDA margins.
 All of this helps us maximise the potential exit value.

-An example of this approach is the recent realisation of Valorem, as discussed on pages 10 and 11.
+An example of this approach is the recent realisation of Valorem, as discussed above.